jdbeightol/includer/README.md

-# text-pre-processor
+# includer

-`pre-process.sh` is bash script that can be used to generate files from other files by including commented `include` statements.
+`includer.sh` is bash script that can be used to generate files from other files by including commented `include` statements.

 ## Install